 Supervision

 Monthly group supervision provides the opportunity for peer-to-peer learning and is supervised by a Child and Adolescent Psychiatry faculty.
-The training program strongly encourages residents to seek ad hoc supervision from other child and adult residency training program faculty based on their specific needs and interests.
-During both training years, residents receive administrative supervision from the program director.
+The training program strongly encourages fellows to seek ad hoc supervision from other Child and Adolescent Fellowship training program faculty based on their specific needs and interests.
+During both training years, fellows receive administrative supervision from the program director.

 Image